kevinyswong/kevinyswong.github.io/index.md

 between wines by variety, region, year, and color.
 Though we may sensibly separate a heavy malbec from a mild pinot noir, when we start throwing around phrases like "flavor of blackberry", "notes of earthy vanilla", "hints of seasoned red plum", and "a rich dark chocolate lingering in the aftertaste", all the while affecting a poker face as we swirl and sniff ourselves into high oblivion, should we not ask ourselves if there might not be a more productive use of time than making an impression?
 Any genuine appreciation for wine is quickly extinguished when artifice enters the conversation.
 So too is art when we chase the big name, attach a price tag, and enshroud it in undue mystery.
 The art market has not escaped the American variety of ruthless capitalism, and decades of rising economic inequality has permitted the rise of rogue billionaires who patronize rogue artists like Damien Hirst and Jeff Koons.
 Why do some artists fetch handsome sums at Christie's or Sotheby's while many of their peers struggle, forced to sell their work on the street?
 There is a market whose taste is determined by an exclusive community, and the clients, keen on entertaining guests of similar standing, viewing a painting as an investment, patting themselves on the back for procuring a rarefied treasure for the spouse, transact in prestige which, too, can be bought.
-The truth is that the chief executive officers, the hedge fund managers, and those in the professional class whose wealth has passed the threshold where capital allocation alone suffices for comfortable living have not, over the course of their upward career trajectory, had the time to calibrate artistic taste.
+The truth is that the CEOs, the hedge fund managers, and those in the professional class whose wealth has passed the threshold where capital allocation alone suffices for comfortable living have not, over the course of their upward career trajectory, had the time to calibrate artistic taste.
 The real artist, dedicated to his craft as a parent to a child, for whom art is a means of living, is at the mercy of the tastemakers, the curators, the established critics.
 Such is the art market.
 But American capitalism, ever eager to place its hand on every exchange, bends the market to its own morality.
 This is not art for art's sake but raw capitalism.
 Let us appreciate art on its own accord, art for all.
 As Jerry Saltz says, anyone can look at art—including abstract art.

 writing fiction is like<br>
 doing pure math<br>